Privacy & data Policy

-Onnec Group UK Limited has been at the vanguard of IT infrastructure and support for more than 30 years.
+Onnec Group has been at the vanguard of IT infrastructure and support for more than 30 years.
 Our company is made up of several limited company subsidiaries, supported by a central services function.
 As a provider of information technology and associated services we operate across largely regulated markets in the private and public sectors, primarily our employees work across our operations in the UK & Europe, with service provision across other continents such as Asia, Africa, North America, South America and Australia.

-This policy applies to Onnec Group UK Ltd and its subsidiaries, those company’s employees, contractors, subcontractors, vendors and clients where Onnec has access to, or holds information of an individual’s personal data.
+This policy applies to Onnec Group and its subsidiaries, those company’s employees, contractors, subcontractors, vendors and clients where Onnec Group has access to, or holds information of an individual’s personal data.
 This policy sets out how we capture, store and treat the personal information we use in our daily activities.